Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

 ## Copying some templates from Hog and committing
 Now that you have Hog locally, you can start setting up your repository.
-Hog provides a set of templates that you can use, we suggesgt that you add a `.gitignore` to your repository with the following command:
+Hog provides a set of templates that you can use, you can add a `.gitignore`[^4]  to your repository with the following command:

 ```console
   cp Hog/Templates/gitignore .gitignore
 ```

+[^4]:You might need to modify your `.gitignore` file if you want to do a more complicated directory structure, especially with the IP and BD files.
+For example, Hog template assumes that you store your IPs in `IP/ip_name/ip_name.xci`.
+If you do, this file would be enuogh for you.
+If you need a more omplicated structure, you can edit the file or you can use several .gitignore files the subfolders of the main IP directory.

 Let's now make our first commit: